LambdaTest/documentation/docs/deep-dive-into-hyperexecute-yaml.md

 ## `differentialUpload`

-When you run and debug multiple jobs on HyperExecute, sometimes you may notice that **occasionally** your codebase is taking a long time to upload to the platform for testing.
-This delay can be attributed to various factors, such as **network issues**, a **very large codebase**, or a significant number of files being zipped and uploaded to the storage.
+When you are working with relatively large codebases, and constantly updating and upgrading your test scripts.
+Getting them onto the HyperExecute platform for every run might consume extra time.

 To overcome this challenge, you can use `differentialUpload` flag, which is used to minimize the time taken to upload the codebase, especially when there are incremental changes.